Three box trucks driving on a motorway at dusk

 Production supply and disruption logistics

-Urgent and express shipments with hard commitments
+Urgent and express shipments with firm delivery commitments

 Dedicated direct transports without terminal handling